David-E-Alvarez/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [x]  Explain benefit(s) using `client-side routing`?
-    URL and content don't have to wait for server to respond.
+    URL and content don't have to wait for server to respond by means of Javascript manipulating the URL changes.

 > Answer: